cyberbotics/webots/docs/guide/object-road.md

 - `speedLimit`: Optionally defines the speed limit.
 The recommended unit is meter per seconds.

 - `lines`: Defines the property of each line separating two lanes.
-This field accepts the following value: `RoadLine {}`.
+This field accepts a list of `RoadLine` nodes.

 - `roadBorderHeight`: Defines the height of the sidewalk.